hackshackers/hackshackers-hugo/content/news/2016/07/hackshackers-global-call-coming-up-next-week.md

 - Newsletter
 ---

 Welcome to July, hacks and hackers!
-In the first half of 2016, H/H chapters held nearly 100 meetups in dozens of cities.
+In the first half of 2016, H/H groups held nearly 100 meetups in dozens of cities.
 We also held seven [Connect events][1] from San Francisco to London, with another coming up in [Toronto in a couple months][2].

 {{< youtube zKfececCLhk >}}